-1. This recipe is quite self-explanatory but this is how I do it.
-Roughly chop up your mushrooms into big strips and crush the garlic.
-In a large saucepan heat up the butter and melt on a medium heat.
-Once melted add the mushrooms and cook down in the butter.
-If the butter absorbs quite fast instead of adding more butter add a dash of water to help the mushrooms steam.
-Cook for about 5 minutes until the mushrooms begin to soften.
+1. Roughly chop the mushrooms into strips and crush the garlic.
+In a large saucepan, heat and melt the butter on a medium heat.
+Once melted, add the mushrooms and cook down in the butter.
+If the butter absorbs quickly, add a dash of water to help the mushrooms steam.
+Cook for about 5 mins until the mushrooms begin to soften.

-2. Add the garlic and the thyme sprigs, give it a good stir and cook for a further 2 minutes (again, add a dash of water when needed to help cook the mushrooms down.
+2. Add the garlic along with the thyme sprigs, give it a good stir and cook for a further 2 mins (again, add a dash of water if needed to help cook the mushrooms down).

-3. Once the mushrooms start to look soft and cooked, add a third of the goats cheese and mix it straight in.
-(You don’t have to do this but this is what I do to make the mushrooms nice and creamy.
+3. Once the mushrooms start to look soft and cooked, add a third of the goats cheese and mix straight in.
 Season well with salt and pepper.
 Take off the heat and cover with a lid to keep the mushrooms warm.

-4. Meanwhile toast your bread and poach the eggs (optional).
-Finally, discard the thyme sprigs from the mushroom mixture and serve the mushrooms on top of your toast with the remaining goats cheese, a good drizzle of olive oil and a sprinkling of fresh thyme leaves (if you can be bothered).
-This is what dreams are made of.
+4. Meanwhile toast the bread and poach the eggs (optional).
+Finally, discard the thyme sprigs and serve the mushrooms on top of your toast with the remaining goats cheese, a good drizzle of olive oil and a sprinkling of fresh thyme leaves.

 If you’ve had a go at making any of my recipes, I’d love to hear from you.
 Follow me now @corrieheale and tag your recipe pictures using #corriesrabbitfood.